Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Introduction

 To reduce resource utilization, techniques for aperiodic data transmission have attracted considerable attention.
 Event-triggered control \cite{Aarzen1999, Astrom2002} and self-triggered control \cite{Velasco2003} are the two major approaches of the aperiodic transmission techniques.
 In both event-triggered control systems and self-triggered control systems, the transmission of information occurs only when needed.
 In event-triggered control systems, triggering conditions are based on current measurements and are monitored continuously or periodically.
 Instead of such frequent monitoring, self-triggering mechanisms compute the next transmission time when they receive measurements.
 The advantage of self-triggered control systems is that the sensors can be deactivated between transmission times.
 Various triggering mechanisms, together with stability analysis, have been proposed; see, e.g., \cite{Tabuada2007,Heemels2008,Heemels2013} for the event-triggered case and \cite{Wang2009, Anta2010,Mazo2010} for the self-triggered case.
-Moreover, techniques to jointly design controllers and triggering mechanisms have been developed in \cite{Ghodrat2020, Xue2021, Lu2020, Wan2021} and the references therein.
+Moreover, joint design methods of feedback control laws and triggering mechanisms have been developed in \cite{Ghodrat2020, Xue2021, Lu2020, Wan2021} and the references therein.